-Some significant innovations in the undergraduate science programs have been made possible by a 1978 grant from the National Science Foundation for a program called CAUSE (Comprehensive Assistance to Undergraduate Science Education.)
+Some significant innovations in the undergraduate science program were begun under a 1978 grant from the National Science Foundation for a program called CAUSE (Comprehensive Assistance to Undergraduate Science Education).

-This grant has not only allowed for laboratory improvements and the development of an applied science seminar course but it also affords exceptional research opportunities.
+This grant not only allowed for laboratory improvements and the development of an applied science seminar course but it provided exceptional research opportunities which have continued at Pacific.
 Freshman and sophomore students now have the chance to pursue science and mathematics research early in their studies rather than having to wait until their last two years.
 The program has also allowed selected students to work during the summer with faculty members engaged in research on topics ranging from solar energy to environmental effects of herbicides.